ASNosal/fore/README.md

 ```

 ## Usage
 Replace golfer names in golfers.txt with golfers to be tracked.
+Spelling errors will be corrected by fore.

 ```bash
 python fore.py